-1. Obligated funds based on revenue apportionments as posted by the FTA under the FY 2019-20 FTA 5307 and FY 2018-19 FTA 5311 program and documented in the FY 2019-20 ICTC OWP and Transit Budget.
+1. Obligated funds based on revenue apportionments as posted by the FTA under the FY 2021-22 FTA 5307 and FY 2022-23 FTA 5311 program.

-Unique factors affecting the development of the DBE Goal for FY 2020 - 2022
+Unique factors affecting the development of the DBE Goal for FY 2023 - 2025:

-Recognition and local knowledge that as a small urban turnkey transit system, the majority of the FTA 5307 and FTA 5311 funds are used for direct operating costs in turn key contracts for which limited opportunities exist for DBE and small business participation i.e. salaries and facility lease costs.
+1. Recognition and local knowledge that as a small urban turnkey transit system, the majority of the FTA 5307 and FTA 5311 funds are used for direct operating costs in turn key contracts for which limited opportunities exist for DBE and small business participation i.e. salaries and facility lease costs.